daspranjal97/lung-histo-classification/lung-cancer-classification/README.md

 # Lung Cancer Histopathological Image Classification

-This repository contains the PyTorch implementation for:
+This repository contains the PyTorch implementation for the proposed approach:
-**"Enhanced Lung Cancer Histopathological Image Classification through Dual Transfer Learning and Neighbor Feature Attention-based Pooling"**.

 ## Dataset
 Lung and Colon Cancer Histopathological Image Dataset (LC25000):